rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

 specific async runtime to function.
 If so, it is usually specified in the crate's dependency list.

-These compatibility issues can limit your options, so make sure to thoroughly research which async runtime and what crates you may need as early as possible.
-Once you have settled in with a runtime, you won't have to worry about compatibility much.
+These compatibility issues can limit your options, so make sure to research which async runtime and what crates you may need early.
+Once you have settled in with a runtime, you won't have to worry much about compatibility.

 ## Performance characteristics

-The CPU and memory overhead of async is typically significantly lower compared to using OS threads, especially when you have many lightweight tasks.
+The CPU and memory overhead of async is typically significantly lower compared to using OS threads directly, especially for workloads with a large amount of IO-bound tasks, such as servers.
 Together with Rust's zero-cost abstractions, async Rust is one of the most performant concurrency environments available.
 The choice of an async runtime also impacts performance characteristics, but to a lesser extent.